 Kevin's research focuses on the impact of financial and organizational incentives on health outcomes.
 His work has been published in journals such as the New England Journal of Medicine, the Journal of the American Medical Association, and Health Affairs and has been covered by media outlets such as the New York Times, the Wall Street Journal, the Los Angeles Times, Good Morning America, the BBC, National Public Radio, Time, U.S. News and World Report, USA Today, Der Spiegel, and Australian National Radio.
-A recent intervention study on financial incentives and smoking cessation among employees at General Electric resulted in a tripling of long-term smoking cessation rates and implementation of a program based on this approach nationally among all 152,000 GE employees in the U.S. and was the winner of the 2010 British Medical Journal Group Award for Translating Research into Practice.
+His team’s work on financial incentives and smoking cessation among employees at General Electric resulted in a tripling of long-term smoking cessation rates and implementation of a program based on this approach nationally among all 152,000 GE employees in the U.S. and was the winner of the British Medical Journal Group Award for Translating Research into Practice.